doctor doctor

 What is a Meniscus Tear?

-But what is meniscus?
 A meniscus is a c-shaped or donut-shaped cartilage inside the knee.
 The cartilage is in between the thighbone and shinbone.
 It works as a shock absorbent of the knee.
 Each knee contains two menisci.
 These two menisci are medial and lateral meniscus.
 The medial meniscus is situated on the inner side of the knee joint.
 On the other hand, the lateral meniscus is outside the knee.
+A meniscus tear occurs when this cartilage becomes damaged, usually due to twisting or pivoting movements, sports injuries, or age-related wear and tear.

 Causes of Meniscus Tear